E-Newsletter

 Through hard work, dedication, and a love for sailing, the S/K Boy Leslie Association ensures that this proud sailing vessel can continue to cross the seas – just as it has done for over 100 years.

-Experience the Southern Archipelago and Sailing Ship History with Havsul and Wannado!
+Experience the Southern Archipelago and Sailing Ship History

 Join us for a captivating boat trip aboard the beautiful sailing skiff Havsul from 1933 – a floating cultural heritage that takes you back to the heyday of Arendal during the sailing ship era.
 Along with the skilled storytellers from Wannado, you’ll enjoy an engaging cultural walk through the Arendal archipelago, filled with vivid tales of pilot life, shipbuilding, smugglers, and places like Merdø, Brattekleiv, and old shipyards.